craftingcity/The-Known-World/Notes on the Multiverse/Inner/Underdark/Locations & Holdings/Upper Northwestern Underdark.md

 To their east, a dragon hunts.

 South-south-east, a dwarven settlement in Deepburrow.
-They are of the [[Dwarven Kingdom Actstow]] to the far north of [[Coalition City]].
+They are of the [[Dwarven Kingdom Jammu]].

 Far to its south, [[Ootool]] is a fungal city, home to all in the underdark.
 This is where [[The Whitimores]] fled to after being exiled from [[Ungaethram]].